AI Danger

 these dangers before they fully play out.
 For example, the letter

-Giant AI Experiments: An Open Letter
+Pause Giant AI Experiments: An

 https://futureoflife.org/open-letter/pause-giant-ai-experiments/

-(and associated
+Open Letter (and associated FAQ

-https://futureoflife.org/ai/faqs-about-flis-open-letter-calling-for-a-pause-on-giant-ai-experiments/Placeholder description for
+description for

-from the Future of Life Institute calls for a voluntary 6-month "pause"
+Life Institute calls for a voluntary 6-month "pause" on AI development

-AI/Microsoft and Google) to call attention to and give time for efforts
+to call attention to and give time for efforts to address the near-term

-to address the near-term dangers of AI.
+dangers of AI.

 Pausing AI development for even just 6 months is a huge ask.